 Since it serves as a neurotoxin whenever they eat it, it disturbs their perceptions and they soon perish.

-It seems easy to keep rodents without the use of harsh chemicals, as long as one is very diligent and catches the issue quite early.
+It seems easy to keep ants out without the use of harsh chemicals, as long as one is very diligent and catches the issue quite early.
 A certain method is to call in a skilled and ask that environmentally friendly products be used for ant pest control.
-Many Bird Control companies are using methods and products which are powerful, minus the unnecessary use of undesirable chemicals.
+Many Squirrel Poop companies are using methods and products which are powerful, minus the unnecessary use of undesirable chemicals.